That dollar amount results from a 20.9% gain from 2017 when Finnish exports totaled $67.3 billion and inflated by 24% from $65.6 billion for 2020.

 Finland incurred the highest trade surpluses with the following countries.

-In addition, Finland transitioned from a -$351.6 million deficit trading with Italy in 2020 and a -$154.5 million deficit trading with Switzerland to garnering the above-listed trade surpluses shown above.
+In addition, Finland went from enduring a -$14.7 million deficit trading with South Korea in 2021 to garnering the trade surplus shown above.

 These positive cashflow streams clearly indicate Finland’s competitive advantages with the above countries, but also represent key opportunities for Finland to develop country-specific strategies to optimize its overall position in international trade.